 - Implement the best practices that we discussed like always use invoice numbers and never pay from vendor statements.

-- Use the tips that we shared to hire a good A/P Manager, and check out more of our hiring resources for additional advice.
+- Use the tips that we shared to hire a good A/P Manager, or check out a virtual bookkeeping service like SmartBooks.